This blog is in four key parts:

 Searching online on forums identified some cursory information interspersed with promotional puff on ResearchGate, a proposed workaround to use images or region coding on PDFs on the NVivo forums, pleas for improvements in this area dating back to 2010 on the NVivo feature request forum and the most comprehensive response in the QDA Training forum by Ben Meehan

 So I was left to do some experimentation myself and then to work with staff at PCBS who could read arabic to explore and consider what the limits are and how they affect research.

 Whilst I would normally steer WELL away form such a politically sensitive topic or text in this case as example data I am drawing on the interview in June 2018 between Jared Kushner and Walid Abu-Zalaf, Editor of the Al Quds newspaper.
-I STRONGLY emphasise this is NOT because of the subject matter (which I would much rather avoid!) nor in any way my agreement with or condonation of the the content but purely for practical purposes: it is freely available and includes a full English translation.
+I STRONGLY emphasise this is NOT because of the subject matter nor in any way agreement with, support of or condonation of the the content (in fact I find the person pictured and politics he represents really repulsive) however it was selected purely for practical purposes: it is freely available and includes a full English translation.
 The text – both Arabic and English is available from http://www.alquds.com/articles/1529795861841079700/

 The text was copied and pasted into a word document and formatted as “traditional arabic font) with minimal clearing up of opening links etc.

 I added Arabic (Jordan) as a language pack following information from Microsoft about adding languages.
 (Previously without the language pack installed the computer rendered Arabic script in western fonts (e.g. times new roman) which slightly reduces legibility and affects rendering.)

 NVivo works strictly left-to-right.
 This has serious implications when importing Arabic, Hebrew, Urdu, Persian or other Right-to-Left scripts as data.